kon3155/tianyedoctor/content/en/authors/xujiajia/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Principal Investigator of Southern Medical University
+  - name: principal investigator of Southern Medical University.

 # Short bio (displayed in user profile at end of posts)